Skip to main content

 Want to get a glimpse into the optimism or pessimism of other traders?
 Candlestick patterns can help!
 By learning about candlestick patterns and using them with other analysis tools you can give your trading decisions a boost.

-As of this writing, mind-reading technology doesn’t exist.
-Which is a shame for traders who want to know what other traders are thinking about a stock.
+As of this writing, mind-reading technology doesn't exist, so traders have to rely on tools that help interpret market behaviour.
 Candlestick charts offer something of a workaround.
-These charts give you a quick view of the open and close, the high and low, and the direction of a stock over a given length of time — and in doing so hint at other traders’ sentiment about it.
-Here’s a quick, painless, and (we hope!) very helpful breakdown:
+These charts provide a snapshot of the open and close, the high and low, and the direction of a stock over a given length of time — and in doing so hint at other traders' sentiment about it.
+Here's a concise breakdown of the basics:

 Candlestick anatomy basics